From Woman To Human: The Life and Work of Charlotte Perkins Gilman

 Gilman subsequently married her first cousin, George Houghton Gilman, in 1900.
 Press coverage inevitably included mention of Gilman’s earlier marriage and divorce.
 Yet unlike the marriage of her parents and her own first marriage, this one was a happy and fulfilling relationship that endured until Houghton Gilman’s sudden death in 1934.
 Her final years brought her the conjugal affection and domestic contentment she both longed for and sparred with her entire life.

-Gilman’s post-partum depression and subsequent relationship to her daughter Katharine affected her attitudes towards reforming the institution of motherhood and the division of labor within the family.
+Gilman’s post-partum depression and subsequent relationship to her daughter, Katharine, affected her attitudes toward reforming the institution of motherhood and the division of labor within the family.
 Mother and daughter moved to California in 1888, and Gilman immediately became incredibly productive, writing daily and lecturing widely.
 Yet while caring for her daughter as a single parent, she felt she lacked the freedom to work and earn a living as she wished.

 In Concerning Children (1900) and other works, Gilman propounded ideas about communal child rearing and education to free mothers from domestic servitude.

 "When we do honestly admit that a child is being educated in every waking hour by the conditions in which he is placed and the persons who are with them, we shall be readier to see the need of a higher class of educators than servant-girls, and a more carefully planned environment than the accommodations of the average home."

 Gilman also questioned why childrearing was done only by women.
 She felt that Walter Stetson had as much right to raise their child as she did.
 Gilman fictionalized many of her ideas about family and home in Herland (1915).

 “But when we began to talk about each couple having ‘homes’ of our own, they could not understand it . . .
 A man wants a home of his own, with his wife and family in it.’